WHO WE ARE

 WHAT WE BELIEVE

-The United Methodist Church is a 12.3-million-strong global church that opens hearts, opens minds, and open doors through active engagement with our world.
+The United Methodist Church is a 12.3-million-strong global church that opens hearts, opens minds, and opens doors through active engagement with our world.

 John Wesley and the early Methodists placed primary emphasis on Christian living, on putting faith and love into action.
 This emphasis on what Wesley referred to as "practical divinity" has continued to be a hallmark of United Methodism today.

-We invite you to learn more about our rich theological heritage.
+We invite you to learn more about the United Methodist faith.